rodriguezfa/AdminLTE.NETCore/README.md

 - Collaborate with other developers

 Project scopre:
-- Use AdminLTE layout to show usage of a custom layout.
+- Use AdminLTE layout to show usage of a custom layout in .NET Core.
 - Present the layout options as partial views for a more responsive user experience.

 2017-01-19